ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var xSessionToken = xSessionToken_example;  // string | Set the Session Token when calling from non-browser clients.
-A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. (optional) var cookie = cookie_example;  // string | Set the Cookie Header.
+            var xSessionToken = "xSessionToken_example";  // string | Set the Session Token when calling from non-browser clients.
+A session token has a format of `MP2YWEMeM8MxjkGKpH4dqOQ4Q4DlSPaj`. (optional) var cookie = "cookie_example";  // string | Set the Cookie Header.
 This is especially useful when calling this endpoint from a server-side application.
 In that scenario you must include the HTTP Cookie Header which originally was included in the request to your server.
 An example of a session in the HTTP Cookie Header is: `ory_kratos_session=a19iOVAbdzdgl70Rq1QZmrKmcjDtdsviCTZx7m9a9yHIUS8Wa9T7hvqyGTsLHi6Qifn2WUfpAKx9DWp0SJGleIn9vh2YF4A16id93kXFTgIgmwIOvbVAScyrx7yVl6bPZnCx27ec4WQDtaTewC1CpgudeDV2jQQnSaCP6ny3xa8qLH-QUgYqdQuoA_LF1phxgRCUfIrCLQOkolX5nv3ze_f==`.
-It is ok if more than one cookie are included here as all other cookies will be ignored. (optional) var perPage = 789;  // long? | Items per Page  This is the number of items per page. (optional)  (default to 250) var page = 789;  // long? | Pagination Page (optional)  (default to 0)
+It is ok if more than one cookie are included here as all other cookies will be ignored. (optional) var perPage = 250L;  // long? | Items per Page  This is the number of items per page. (optional)  (default to 250) var page = 0L;  // long? | Pagination Page (optional)  (default to 0)

             try
             {